 Quadravision

-Social Media Metrics you need to track
+5 Social Media Metrics you need to track

-• Reach: The quantity of people who view your material is known as reach.
+The quantity of people who view your material is known as reach.
 Monitoring both your overall reach and the reach of each particular post, story, or video is a good idea.
 Looking at the ratio of followers to non-followers in your reach is a useful subset of this statistic.
 Your material is being shared, performing well in the algorithms, or both.
 If a large number of people who are not followers are seeing it.

+One of the social media metrics is Impression, how many users are viewing our content.
+The number of impressions reflects how many times your article was viewed.
+Due to the possibility that a single individual will view your material more than once.
+It may be higher than reach.
 A post is being looked at more than once when there is a very high number of impressions relative to reach.
 Look into it further to see if you can figure out why it’s so sticky.

+The audience growth rate tracks the number of new social media followers your business acquires over a specific period of time.
 A mere count of your new followers is not sufficient.
 Instead, it displays how much of your entire audience your new followers represent.
 Therefore, gaining 10 or 100 new followers in a month can provide you with a strong growth rate when you’re just getting started.

+But to keep up the pace after you have a larger audience already, you need additional new supporters.
 Track your net new followers (on each platform) during a reporting period to determine your audience growth rate.
 To determine your audience growth rate percentage, divide that figure by the entire audience you have (across all platforms).
+So, another important social media metrics is audience growth rate.

-• Engagement rates: The percentage of your audience that engages with your content (via reactions, comments, and shares) is known as the engagement rate.
+Engagement rate is other important aspect of social media metrics.
+The percentage of your audience that engages with your content (via reactions, comments, and shares) is known as the engagement rate.
 It depends on you to define “audience.”
 Consider calculating engagement in relation to your following.

 But keep in mind that not every one of your followers will view every post.
 Additionally, those who don’t (yet) follow you may engage with you.

 Therefore, there are various methods for calculating engagement.
 In fact, there are so many that we wrote an entire blog post about the various ways to gauge engagement rates.